The best local movers for Omaha to Fontana moves

 - Fontana’s population is about 56% less than Omaha.

-- Fontana's public transportation has a score of 6 out of 10 versus Omaha's lower score of 5.
+- Fontana’s public transportation score of 6 out of 10 is higher than Omaha’s score of 5.

 - Fontana is less walkable than Omaha with a score of 37 out of 100 vs Omaha’s 48 out of 100.

-- Both Fontana and Omaha have the same bike-friendliness score of 42 out of 100, meaning Fontana is about as safe for cyclists as Omaha.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Fontana and Omaha have similar bike-friendliness scores (42 vs 41), meaning Fontana is about as safe for cyclists as Omaha.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Fontana’s crime rate is lower than Omaha with a score of 31.65 compared to Omaha’s 45.72.
 This means that Fontana neighborhoods are safer than 31.65% of all U.S. neighborhoods, and Omaha neighborhoods are safer than 45.72%.